stephendavidmarsh/control-mode/README.md

 Control mode does the right thing when a key binding includes modifiers other than `Ctrl` and `Meta`.
 For example, it will rebind `Ctrl-Shift-Backspace` to `Shift-Backspace` if `Shift-Backspace` has a key binding it is allowed to replace, and it will try to rebind `Ctrl-Meta-Super-Hyper-x` to `Ctrl-Super-Hyper-x` and `Meta-Super-Hyper-x`.

-Control mode rebinds prefix keys but not the keys in a prefix key's keymap.
-So `Ctrl-x Ctrl-s` becomes `x Ctrl-s`, and `Ctrl-x s` becomes `x s`.
+Control mode will recurse into prefix keys' keymaps, for example `Ctrl-x Ctrl-x` becomes available as `x Ctrl-x` and `x x`.

 ###Examples